sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 - Invalid Red Hat Subscription credentials or EAP entitlements
 - Invalid EAP/RHEL OS entitlement Pool ID

-Please follow below process to troubleshoot this further
+Please follow the below mentioned process to troubleshoot this further

-1. Login to the provisioned virutal machine through SSH.
-You can retrive the Public IP of the VM using Azure portal VM overview page.
+1. Login to the provisioned virtual machine through SSH.
+You can retrieve the Public IP of the VM using the Azure portal VM overview page.

 2. Switch to root user